Code-Institute-Submissions/world-cup-quiz-2/README.md

 The live site can be found here [here]https://dannygilligan.github.io/world-cup-quiz/

+# Bugs

+The 'Hall of Fame' feature that would allow users to save their scores was not functioning correctly at time of deployment.

 # Credits

 Extensive use was made of tutorials, walkthroughs and articles and Google searches throughout the project!
 The material below was most useful: